-The purpose of Employers liability is to give your company protection in case an employee sues you for injury or sickness caused by their work.
+The purpose of Employers liability coverage is to give your company protection in case an employee sues you for injury or sickness caused by their work.
 This includes volunteers, part time members of staff and people on work experience.
 In 1969 the government brought in the Employees Liability compulsory insurance act that made this law.

 Even if the injury doesn’t show itself for several years.
 It covers the payments to be made to your employee plus any legal costs associated with a claim.

 Employers Liability does not come on its own, it comes combined with Public Liability insurance.
-Most of the time you will need to take out a Public Insurance with Employers Liability added on to it.
+Most of the time you will need to take out a Public Liability Insurance with Employers Liability coverage added on to it.

 If you employ anyone in any capacity – it is a legal requirement to cover them for employers liability.